-- The Local Authority Admissions Policy, used to allocate places at oversubscribed community and voluntary controlled schools, is shown on pages 20 and 21. - Some information about where to find the admissions policy for each voluntary aided, foundation and free school and academy (Including their oversubscription criteria) is provided under the entry for the school.
-If you want to read the full policy you can look on the school's website, contact the school for a copy or look on the council website at cumberland.gov.uk.
-Where relevant, if you are applying to a school on the basis of faith and wish your application to be considered under these criteria, you should complete the school's supplementary form which is available direct from the school.
+- The Local Authority Admissions Policy, used to allocate places at oversubscribed community and voluntary controlled schools, is shown on pages 21 and 22. - Some information about the admissions policy for each voluntary aided, foundation and free school and academy (Including their over subscription criteria) is provided under the entry for the school, If you want to read the full policy you can look on the schools' website, contact the school for a copy or look on the Councils website at cumberland.gov.uk Where relevant, if you are applying to a school on the basis of faith and wish your application to be considered under these criteria, you should complete the schools' supplementary form which is available direct from the school.